Forms To Use In Court

 The U.S. District Court for the Southern District of California has standard court forms.
-There is also a Pro Se Packet to start an action.
+There is also a Pro Se Packet (for people representing themselves in Court) to start an action.
 Like the State and San Diego Courts, there is not a standard form to fit every legal issue.

 Drafting Your Own Court Documents Using Library Resources

 If there is not a court form that fits your particular situation, you will need to draft your own document on pleading paper explaining to the Court what you are requesting.
 There are several resources that have sample language to use in drafting common pleadings and motions.

 A sample Pleading Paper template for California Superior Court can be located on our Guides page and can be modified with sample language from our databases or print resources.

 Here is a list of common databases you can use to find sample language to help you draft your own court documents:

 - Westlaw Database (California & Federal)

 - Lexis Database (California & Federal)

 - Continuing Education of the Bar (CEB) Database (California)